 (though it is displayed after it in the list).
 However, the orchestration did not continue to the second phase (

-because the first phase failed.
+because the first phase had failed.
 You can directly retry the failed orchestration jobs by clicking Job Retry:

 Only failed tasks and failed and not executed phases will be checked by default.
-Additional properties control the execution of tasks within orchestration:
+Additional properties control the execution of tasks within an orchestration:

 warningstate).
-This feature is useful when a data source becomes temporarily unstable and you still want to try your best effort to extract it.
+This feature is useful when a data source becomes temporarily unstable and you still want to try your best to extract it.

 run, except for GoodData Writer.